dekoza/mtgpl/CMR.rst

 :mtgtip:`Vial Smasher the Fierce<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/4/a4dc32ca-89c9-4d3a-8809-846c34ef3592.jpg?1612316942|https://scryfall.com/card/cmr/540/vial-smasher-the-fierce?utm_source=api>`
    Whenever you cast your first spell each turn, choose an opponent at random.
-Vial Smasher the Fierce deals damage equal to that spell's converted mana cost to that player or a planeswalker that player controls.
+Vial Smasher the Fierce deals damage equal to that spell's mana value to that player or a planeswalker that player controls.

    Partner (You can have two commanders if both have partner.)